Edit this page

 }

-This mapper maps incoming CloudEvent to Ditto Protocol.
-It provides support for both Binary CloudEvents as well as Structured CloudEvents.
+Maps incoming CloudEvents to Ditto Protocol.
+Supports both Binary and Structured CloudEvents.

-Note: The mapper supports incoming Structured CloudEvents messages with content-type:application/cloudevents+json and Binary CloudEvents message with content-type:application/vnd.eclipse.ditto+json
+Note: The mapper supports incoming Structured CloudEvents messages with content-type:application/cloudevents+json and Binary CloudEvents messages with content-type:application/vnd.eclipse.ditto+json.

 CloudEvents examples